 Desalination technology, among others, will play a huge role in helping to avoid the coming water crisis.
 But, as of yet, desalination is not cost-competitive with other tactics such as water importation – though the price has declined 60% in the last 15 years, and continues to do so.

 Desalinating one acre-foot (326,000 gallons) can cost more than to $1200, while importing that same amount costs about $800.
 In the near future, these price points will intersect, making it more economically viable to use this desalination.
 When that happens, we'll see investment in desalination grow much faster than it already is.

 And while that may sound impressive, 8.36 trillion gallons is only 1.44% of world demand!

 Plus, just looking at the U.S., this truly is a young industry with plenty of investment opportunity.
-There will be plenty more sites being built and coming online, especially in water-scarce coastal regions like California and Florida.
+There will be many more sites being built and coming online, especially in water-scarce coastal regions like California and Florida.

 Use it as your home base for keeping up to date on the industry and its constantly changing investment landscape.